connervieira/Predator/docs/USAGE.md

             - Example: `AAA0000`
         - Next, you'll be asked for the time and date that the specified video recording started.
             - This preference takes the following format: YYYY-mm-dd HH:MM:SS
-            - This preference is optional but will enabled the GPX file setting, which grants the ability to correlate license plates to physical GPS locations.
+            - This preference is optional but will enable the GPX file setting, which has the ability to correlate license plates to physical GPS locations.
+        - Finally, you'll be asked for the file name of a GPX file containing location information relevant to the video file you've specified.
+            - This setting is optional, but supplying a GPX file with location data allows Predator to pin-point physical locations for each license plate it detects.
             - If you wish to correlate license plates to location data from a GPX file, simply place the GPX file in the working directory, then enter its file name at the prompt.
 Otherwise, leave it blank.
-        - Finally, you'll be asked for the file name of a GPX file containing location information relevant to the video file you've specified.
-            - This setting is optional, but supplying a GPX file with location data allows Predator to pin-point physical locations for each license plate it detects.
+            - This feature only works reliably when analyzing a single video file at a time.
             - If you don't see this setting prompt when running Predator in pre-recorded mode, it is likely that you didn't supply a time and date in the previous prompt.
 This is required to enable GPX location correlation.
             - Example: `DashcamVideoLocation.gpx`
     - Real-time mode: